 The USOD welcomes the opportunity to provide the medical community with accurate and relevant information about Down Syndrome.
 We can provide speakers at conferences, meetings and grand rounds presentations upon request.
-We want to help you deliver the best care possible for your patients with Down Syndrome and their families.
+We want to help the medical community deliver the best care possible for their patients with Down Syndrome and their families.

 - Celiac Disease and Down Syndrome

 - Dr. Roxanne Sukol, guest speaker at USOD Medical Night, 4/19/16.

 - Mammography Guidelines for Women with Down Syndrome

 - Alzheimer’s Disease in People with Down Syndrome

 - Moyamoya Disease

 - Dental Care Guidelines for Caregivers of Patients with Down Syndrome

 All research posted through the Up Side of Downs has undergone rigorous acceptance standards from their sponsoring institutions including but not limited to review by their IRB committee.
 Under FDA regulations, an IRB is an appropriately constituted group that has been formally designated to review and monitor biomedical research involving human subjects.
 In accordance with FDA regulations, an IRB has the authority to approve, require modifications In (to secure approval) or disapprove research.